ahmetpala/SSL-Acoustic/README.md

 ## Usage

+1. **Labeling Non-Overlapping Patches**: Use the `Labeling_Survey_Patches.py` script to assign labels to patches created from survey data.
+This prepares the data for subsequent training tasks.

+2. **Training Data Creation**: Run the Jupyter notebook in `Training_Data_Creation/` to generate detailed training datasets using specified sampling strategies.
+This includes generating patches and defining sampling coordinates.

+3. **Extracting Training Data Patches**: Use the script `Producing_Training_Data_Python_IntensityBased2.py` to extract data patches based on specified criteria, preparing them for model training.

+4. **Training SSL Model**: Train the model using `main_dino_acoustic_FixedData.py`.
+This script initiates the training process and saves the trained model.

+5. **Feature Extraction**:
+   - **Produce Data Patches**: For specific years or datasets, generate test patches by running scripts such as `Producing_Annotation_Patches_Test_Data_2017_Python.py`.
+   - **Extract and Save Features**: Run `extract_features_acoustic_FixedData.py` to extract features from patches based on the trained model.

+6. **Model Evaluation**:
+   - **Test Results and Visualizations**: Run `Final_Tests.ipynb` to assess model performance and visualize key results.
+   - **Evaluate Raw Data**: Use `Testing_Pixel_Based_KNN.ipynb` to analyze the model’s results on raw acoustic data.
+   - **UNET Results**: Run `UNET_Predictions_Reading.ipynb` to view and analyze predictions from the UNET model.

+- **Note:** Before running the scripts, make sure to update the data directory paths as needed in each script or notebook to reflect your local file structure.
 ## Data Availability

 The datasets used in this project are securely stored on servers managed by the Institute of Marine Research (IMR).
 Due to the large size of the dataset, access can be requested by contacting the corresponding author for an S3 access token.
 Please refer to the manuscript for detailed information on the dataset.